canmod/macpan2/inst/starter_models/sir_waning/README.md

 thereby controlling susceptible depletion such that new infections keep arising indefinitely.
-This is an extension of the [sir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir) model to include such immunity waning.
+This is an extension of the [sir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir) model to include immunity waning.
+This model is commonly called the SIRS model.

 # Packages Used and Settings